mremap — remap a virtual memory address

 moved.
 Any previous mapping at the address range

-specified by new_address
+specified by new_address and

-new_size
+new_size is

 unmapped.

-If MREMAP_FIXED
+If MREMAP_FIXED is

-specified, then MREMAP_MAYMOVE
+specified, then MREMAP_MAYMOVE must also be

 specified.

-(since Linux
+MREMAP_DONTUNMAP (since Linux

 5.7)This flag, which must be used in conjunction with

-, remaps a
+MREMAP_MAYMOVE, remaps a

 mapping to a new address but does not unmap the mapping

-at old_address
+at old_address.

 The MREMAP_DONTUNMAP